-The Company's sale of an interest in the LLC in which the Company's contributed property comprises the LLC's primary asset, combined with the Lease Agreement is considered a sale-leaseback transaction under FASB ASC 840, Leases, because of the Company's continuing involvement in the property in the form of its agricultural operations.
-Accordingly, the property continues to be carried on the consolidated balance sheet as real estate development, rather than being classified as an equity investment and a sale-leaseback deferral has been recorded for the \$20,000,000 payment made by Lewis for the purchase of the LLC interest.
-Lease expense associated with the Lease Agreement is not required under sale-leaseback accounting since the Company is treated as though it continues to own the property.
-During the year ended October 31, 2018 and 2017, the Company recorded \$27,934,000 and \$7,047,000, respectively, of real estate development costs and corresponding increases in the sale-leaseback deferral to recognize real estate development costs capitalized by the LLC.
-There are no repayment requirements for the sale-leaseback deferral and as the Lease Agreement is terminated in connection with the staged development of the property, a corresponding amount of real estate development and the sale-leaseback deferral will be adjusted to equity investments on the consolidated balance sheet.
-In December 2018, the Company terminated the lease per the terms of the lease agreement.
+The Company's sale of an interest in the LLCB in which the Company's contributed property comprises the LLCB's primary asset, combined with the Lease Agreement was considered a sale-leaseback transaction under FASB ASC 840, Leases, because of the Company's continuing involvement in the property in the form of its agricultural operations.
+Accordingly, the property was carried on the consolidated balance sheet as real estate development, rather than being classified as an equity investment and a sale-leaseback deferral was recorded for the \$20,000,000 payment made by Lewis for the purchase of the LLCB interest.
+Lease expense associated with the Lease Agreement was not required under sale-leaseback accounting since the Company was treated as though it continued to own the property.
+During the year ended October 31, 2018, the Company recorded \$27,934,000 of real estate development costs and corresponding increases in the sale-leaseback deferral to recognize real estate development costs capitalized by the LLCB.
+When the Lease Agreement was terminated in December 2018, control of the property transferred to the Joint Venture and therefore, the Company reduced the sale and leaseback deferral and corresponding real estate development by \$58,330,000 and reclassified \$33,353,000 to equity in investments upon derecognition of the real estate development.
+As the fair value of the Company's ownership interest in the Joint Venture approximated the Company's historical basis in the real estate development at the inception of the Joint Venture, no gain or loss was recorded.